yiisoft/yii2/docs/guide/output-data-widgets.md

 GridView <a name="grid-view"></a>
 --------

-Data grid or GridView is one of the most powerful Yii widgets.
+Data grid or [[yii\widgets\GridView|GridView]] is one of the most powerful Yii widgets.
 It is extremely useful if you need to quickly build the admin section of the system.
 It takes data from a [data provider](output-data-providers.md) and renders each row using a set of [[yii\grid\GridView::columns|columns]] presenting data in the form of a table.